Festivals & Events

-A celebration of the nation's new political center and its rulers, Sanno Matsuri came into being during the Edo Period, from 1603 to 1867, when Tokugawa shoguns began to rule the country from what was then known as Edo.
+A celebration of the nation's new political center and its rulers, the Sanno Matsuri came into being during the Edo period, from 1603 to 1867, when Tokugawa shoguns ruled the country from the capital then known as Edo.

-Although the procession has shrunk a bit in recent years to avoid disrupting the city traffic, it still features over 500 costume-clad dancers and performers, making it an incredible sight.
-Also be on the lookout for the 3 mikoshi, or portable shrines, that carry the gods throughout the city.
+Although the size of the procession has diminished in recent years to avoid disrupting city traffic, it still features over 500 costume-clad dancers and performers, making it an incredible sight.
+Also be on the lookout for the three mikoshi, or portable shrines, that carry the gods throughout the city.